 Public libraries will still be able to search for any book available on BARD in order to show the breadth and depth of the collection, but they will only be able to download the NLS copyright-free books.

-If you are a staff member of an institution already registered for Talking Books Service and would like to apply for BARD service, please follow this link to the online application
+If you are a staff member of an institution already registered with the Oregon Talking Book and Braille Library and would like to apply for BARD service, please follow this link to the online application

 .
 If you are not registered, please follow the instructions above under the Enrollment header before applying for BARD.